jameslegg/chef-locker/README.md

 After you obtain a lock you MUST use the Clocker#held? method with a guard on all resources that you want to prevent running when you don't hold the lock.

+When using a guard to protect services from simultaneous restarts be aware that the default timer is :delayed and Chef does not perform an actual service restart until the end of the Chef run, AFTER the lock has been released.

 If you Chef run crashes the connection to zookeeper will close and your locks will be cleared up.
 Please see the documentation of the [ZK](http://www.rubydoc.info/gems/zk/ZK/Locker/ExclusiveLocker) gem for implementation details.